opentechinstitute/commotion-docs/commotionwireless.net/_posts/2014-04-21-commotion-and-security.md

 lang: en

 ---
 One of the major goals of the Commotion project has been to introduce security tools open-source wireless mesh networks, while  emphasizing ease-of-use and reusing existing technologies as much as possible.
-Now that our first stable releases are out, it's worthwhile to revisit that goal and see what the project has accomplished.
+Now that our first stable releases are out, it's worthwhile to revisit that goal and see what the project has accomplished.<!--more-->

 ## Security Audits